nuttann/nuttann.github.io/NuttannStuff.md

 General 9-Slot1	Staff of Viral Flux - No damage, insta-cast debuff (good for agroing mobs in low-level
      zones, cycle target/ click this)
-General 9-Slot2	Earring of Diminutiveness - Shrink clicky - can be cast on group member General 9-Slot3	Hargar Brand Fishing Pail - Summon bait General 9-Slot4	The Bone Rod - Fishing trophy / unbreakable fishing pole General 9-Slot5	Crumblewidget's Death Imitator - IVU (can be cast on a group member)
+General 9-Slot2	Earring of Diminutiveness - Shrink clicky - can be cast on group member
+     Faster than the one from anniversary task :-) General 9-Slot3	Hargar Brand Fishing Pail - Summon bait General 9-Slot4	The Bone Rod - Fishing trophy / unbreakable fishing pole General 9-Slot5	Crumblewidget's Death Imitator - IVU (can be cast on a group member)